Loading

 What year does the Chevy 350 have center bolt valve covers?

-• Improved Sealing: The center bolt design provides a more uniform clamping force, which helps to create a better seal and reduces the likelihood of oil leaks.
+• Improved sealing: The center bolt design helps to create a tighter seal between the valve cover and cylinder head, reducing the risk of oil leaks.

 When did Chevy come out with the bolt?